-The organisation currently has 15 categories of risk including Governance, Finance & Funding, Human Resources, Operations/Infrastructure, Reputation, Programme Delivery, Law & Compliance, Technology & Business Continuity, Political, Environmental, Expanding Geographical Programme areas, Communication Marketing & Branding, Safeguarding, Covid-19 and GPR/Data Protection.
-Each category includes a number of risks, and each risk is scored in terms of likelihood (i.e. the probability of future occurrence, how likely the risk it is that the risk will occur and how frequently it has occurred in the past.); impact (i.e. the impact on the organisation and external stakeholders if the risk occurs) and effectiveness of existing controls (i.e. given the controls which are currently in place, how effective are they at mitigating the risk.)
+The organisation currently has 14 categories of risk including Governance, Finance & Funding, Human Resources, Operations/Infrastructure, Reputation, Programme Delivery, Law & Compliance, Technology & Business Continuity, Political, Environmental, Communication Marketing & Branding, Safeguarding, Major Disease Outbreak and GPR/Data Protection.

+Brighter Communities Worldwide continually identifies and monitors risks across all categories.
+Each category includes a number of risks.
+A matrix is used to assess the impact, likelihood and effectiveness of each risk.
+Each risk is scored in terms of likelihood (i.e. the probability of future occurrence, how likely the risk it is that the risk will occur and how frequently it has occurred in the past); impact (i.e. the impact on the organisation and external stakeholders if the risk occurs) and effectiveness of existing controls (i.e. given the controls which are currently in place, how effective are they at mitigating the risk).
+A scale of 1 to 5 is used for Likelihood and Impact, and 1 to 3 is used for the effectiveness of existing controls.